‘Dancing With The Stars’ 2017- How Is A Winner So Obvious To Some Already? [Opinion]

 The very top favorite to win is Olympic Gold medalist Simone Biles, who is only 19-years old.
 It doesn’t take a rocket scientist to see why she would be the favorite to win Dancing with the Stars.
 She can fly through the air with the greatest of ease when doing her gymnastic moves and that takes a lot of training to get your body ready and willing to do that.

 Her partner Shasha Farber should have an easy time when training this little lady.
-Simone is at +200 and so far away from the rest of the cast when it comes to the odds that it is easy to see bookies think she’s a shoe-in for a Dancing with the Stars win.
+Simone is at +200 and so far away from the rest of the cast when it comes to the odds that it is easy to see why bookies think she’s a shoe-in for a Dancing with the Stars win.

 It's official!
 The 2017 Dancing With the Stars cast has been announced. #DWTS https://t.co/38U92zkBiu pic.twitter.com/YpXr1HmkAq